ascii-boxes/boxes/pages/testing.md

 Sections may be empty, e.g. if there are no arguments or there is no input.
 The `:DESC` section is optional, so it is valid if the test case starts with an `:ARGS` section.
 The order of sections is fixed.

+The `:EXPECTED` section understands an additional argument `discard-stderr`, which instructs the test runner to, well, discard stderr output instead of including it with the actual test result to be checked.

 A test case that makes sure boxes **fails** under certain conditions looks like this:

     :DESC